Lamont Summer Academy

 • Guitar Students

 Classical guitar majors participate in private lessons as well as chamber ensemble, guitar class and master class.
 Chamber ensemble can include guitar-only ensembles (such as duos, trios and quartets) and also collaborations with voice and other instruments for advanced students.
 The guitar class will focus on technique, sight-reading, and musicianship, but will also explore injury prevention, Alexander Technique, guitar literature and understanding different traditions of classical guitar playing.
+Guitar majors are required to take a secondary (minor) of their choice.

 Secondary (Minor) Lessons and Areas of Study